hipagesgroup/hyperkops/README.md

 # Hyperkops

 This repo provides components which enable a stable infrastructure to be created which allows the hyperopt library to be exploited in kubernetes.

-These extra components are required in kubernetes because
-Hyperopt is designed around graceful failure of the worker units would allows them to emit an error signal when a trial has failed.
+The extra components outlined here are required for deployment of Hyperopt in kubernetes because Hyperopt is designed around graceful failure of the worker units would allows them to emit an error signal when a trial has failed.
 If a worker fails through a python exception it emits a shutdown failure message to mongodb, and sets all of it current jobs to a failed state.
 In kubernetes, if a pod gets killed (which can happen when a pod